Manowar

 Manowar is an American heavy metal band from Auburn, New York.
-Formed in 1980, the group is known for lyrics based on fantasy (particularly sword and sorcery) and mythology (particularly Norse mythology and Greco-Roman mythology), as well as numerous songs celebrating the genre and its core audience.
+Formed in 1980, the group is known for lyrics based on fantasy fiction (particularly sword and sorcery) and mythology (particularly Norse and Greco-Roman mythology) as well as numerous songs celebrating the genre and its core audience.
 The band is also known for a loud and emphatic sound.
 In an interview for MTV in February 2007, bassist Joey DeMaio lamented that "these days, there's a real lack of big, epic metal that is drenched with crushing guitars and choirs and orchestras... so it's nice to be one of the few bands that's actually doing that".
-In 1984, the band was included in the Guinness Book of World Records for delivering the loudest performance, a record which they have since broken on two occasions.
-They also hold the world record for the longest heavy metal concert after playing for five hours and 1 minute in Bulgaria (at Kavarna Rock Fest) in 2008.
-They also have been known for their slogan "death to false metal".
+In 1984, Manowar was included in the Guinness Book of World Records for delivering the loudest performance, a record that they have since broken on two occasions.
+They also hold the world record for the longest heavy metal concert after playing for five hours and one minute in Bulgaria (at Kavarna Rock Fest) in 2008.
+They are known for their slogan "death to false metal".

 History

 Origins (1980–1981)

-Manowar's history began in 1980 when Joey DeMaio, the future bassist of the band, met guitarist Ross the Boss while working as a bass tech and fireworks manager for Black Sabbath on the Heaven & Hell Tour.
-Ross the Boss, a former member of the punk rock band the Dictators, was the guitar player in Black Sabbath's support band, Shakin' Street.
-The two bonded over their shared musical interests, became friends and decided to form a band with the suggestion and advice of Black Sabbath's singer Ronnie James Dio during the tour.
-At the end of the tour with Black Sabbath, the duo got together to form Manowar.
+Manowar's history began in 1980, when bassist Joey DeMaio met guitarist Ross "the Boss" Friedman while working as a bass tech and fireworks manager for Black Sabbath on the Heaven & Hell Tour.
+Ross the Boss, a former member of the punk rock band the Dictators, was the guitar player in one of Black Sabbath's support bands, Shakin' Street.
+The two bonded over their shared musical interests and decided to form a band upon the suggestion of Black Sabbath singer Ronnie James Dio.
 To complete the roster, they hired drummer Donnie Hamzik and singer Eric Adams, a former classmate and friend of DeMaio.
 Adams's real name is Louis Marullo; Ross the Boss proposed him to use a stage name instead, and he chose "Eric Adams" as an homage to his sons Eric and Adam.
-The name Manowar was suggested to Joey DeMaio and Ross the Boss by their instrument designer, John "Dawk" Stillwell, while DeMaio and The Boss were brainstorming possible names.
-The name is a shortened version of the phrase "Man of war", and although it may be understood as a reference to the Man-of-war naval ships, DeMaio simply chose it as a synonym of "Warrior".
+The name Manowar was suggested by the band's instrument designer, John "Dawk" Stillwell.
+The name is a shortened version of the phrase "man of war", and although it may be understood as a reference to the man-of-war naval ships, DeMaio simply chose it as a synonym of "warrior".